larson-group/clubb_release/Readme.txt

 NOTES AND INSTRUCTIONS FOR THE CLUBB ENSEMBLE TUNER
 -------------------------------------------------

-Go to the main directory (hoc_v2.2_tuner/) and follow these instructions:
+Go to the main CLUBB directory and follow these instructions:

 1)  Copy the ens_tune directory to a new directory with a slightly different name, such as ens_tune_two.
 From this point on, I will refer to this new